Looking for Something a Little Unique? Here are the Best Boutique Hotels in Hawaii

-So if you’re looking for accommodations with character and a bit of local charm, here are 12 amazing boutique hotels in Hawaii…
+So if you’re looking for accommodations with character and a bit of local charm, here are my favorite boutique hotels in Hawaii…

 Side Note: If you’re looking for a rental car for your trip, I LOVE Discount Hawaii Car Rentals.
 They’re seriously the only company I ever use.
 They’ll give you the very best prices, you don’t have to reserve with a credit card or pay until you show up, you can cancel and re-book anytime if you find a better rate, and they usually have a special that adds additional drivers for no fee.
 It’s a no brainer.
 Click here to check rates for your trip.

 This is probably one of the trendiest places to stay in Waikiki/Honolulu.
 Located on the edge of Waikiki (near the harbor), this resort is, as its name suggests, very modern.
 It’s low key luxurious and a bit fresher than a lot of what you’ll find on the main Waikiki strip.
 A rare independent property, the quirky character of this hotel is evident by the in-room ukuleles.
 Combining style and swagger, this is for urbanites that want the best of both worlds-city life and Pacific Ocean views.
 They also offer in-house dining and spa facilities for a sophisticated vacation experience.
 Check pricing and read reviews here.